 3.2.1 coding complexity: The ease or difficulty of maintaining perceptual quality of a video sequence as encoding bandwidth drops.
 Coding complexity plays a crucial role in determining the amount of video compression that is possible and, consequently, the level of impairment that is suffered when the scene is transmitted over a fixed-rate digital transmission service channel.

+3.2.2 controlled environment: A non-distracting environment where a person would reasonably use the device under test (e.g., a lab with controlled lighting).

+NOTE – See clause 8

-3.2.2 diegetic sound: Sound produced by objects appearing in the video or in the film's world, but off-screen.
+3.2.3 diegetic sound: Sound produced by objects appearing in the video or in the film's world, but off-screen.

-3.2.3 dominant modality: The modality that carries the main information (i.e., audio or video).
+3.2.4 dominant modality: The modality that carries the main information (i.e., audio or video).

-3.2.4 double stimulus: A quality rating method where the subject is presented with two stimuli; the subject then rates both stimuli in the context of the joint presentation (e.g., a rating that compares the quality of one stimulus to the quality of the other).
+3.2.5 double stimulus: A quality rating method where the subject is presented with two stimuli; the subject then rates both stimuli in the context of the joint presentation (e.g., a rating that compares the quality of one stimulus to the quality of the other).

+3.2.6 explicit reference; source reference: The condition used by the assessors as reference to express their opinion, when the degradation category rating method is used.
+This reference is displayed first within each pair of sequences.
+Usually, the format of the explicit reference is the format used at the input of the codecs under test (e.g., [ITU-R BT.601-7], common intermediate format, quarter common intermediate format or standard intermediate format).

+3.2.7 heterogenous environment: An experiment that is conducted in multiple conditions (e.g., the same experiment conducted at two different labs, an experiment repeated 5 years later, a crowdsourcing experiment where each subject has a different environment).

+3.2.8 homogeneous environment: An experiment that is conducted in a single condition (e.g., the same lab, a single bus).

-3.2.5 hypothetical reference circuit (HRC): A fixed combination of a video encoder operating at a given bit rate, network condition and video decoder.
+3.2.9 hypothetical reference circuit (HRC): A fixed combination of a video encoder operating at a given bit rate, network condition and video decoder.
 The term HRC is preferred when vendor names should not be identified.

-3.2.6 least distance of distinct vision: The closest distance at which someone with normal vision (20/20 vision) can comfortably look at something.
+3.2.10 least distance of distinct vision: The closest distance at which someone with normal vision (20/20 vision) can comfortably look at something.
 This is sometimes known as "reference seeing distance".

-3.2.7 non-diegetic sound: Sound produced by objects outside of the film's world, such as a narrator's voice-over.
+3.2.11 non-diegetic sound: Sound produced by objects outside of the film's world, such as a narrator's voice-over.

+3.2.12 pilot study, pilot test: Experiments with fewer subjects, performed to indicate trending or to explore modified protocols.

+3.2.13 pre-test: A preliminary evaluation conducted during the experiment design phase to detect problems with the study design (e.g., study length, study breaks, and distribution of subject ratings).
+The pre-test is also used to detect problems with the experimental equipment or software used to play stimuli to subjects.

-3.2.8 processed: The reference stimuli presented through a system under test.
+3.2.14 processed: The reference stimuli presented through a system under test.